Suffrage drama: Anti-suffrage plays

 Some of the earliest plays to address the question of women's suffrage were written in opposition to extending the vote.
 These plays satirized the notion of revised (and more equal) gender roles by portraying women as incapable of influence afforded to men or characterizing suffragists as "unwomanly" grotesques.
 Little research has been done into the prevalence or popularity of these anti-suffrage plays.
 One notable example that transitioned from small parlor performances (like the pro-suffrage plays performed by amateur actors) to widespread popularity in the United States is The Spirit of Seventy-Six; or, The Coming Woman, A Prophetic Drama (1868) by Ariana Randolph Wormeley Curtis and Daniel Sargent Curtis.
 The play was written following the Civil War, as many abolitionists were beginning to shift their focus to different social issues, such as women's suffrage.
-The play is meant to be an absurdest fantasy depicting what life would be like if women and men traded gender roles.
+The play is meant to be an absurdist fantasy depicting what life would be like if women and men traded gender roles.
 For example, women in the play wear men's clothing, smoke cigars, and hold all political offices while men struggle to tend to children in the home.
 The play implies that by enfranchising women they will all become horribly masculine, and suggests that radical suffrage activists campaign to "cover their own undesirability or incompetence".